 Treating pet your with love shows you care.
 It is why we stroke them, play with them, walk with them, talk to them, and share our life with them.
 In a world of pet foods comprised of slaughterhouse by-products and genetically engineered substances, it is good to know that you have the option of providing your pet with a more wholesome meal every now and then.

-Oatmeal for dogs and cats may sound like a strange concept at first, but the fact is that it is perfectly safe, and that it’s even recommended in certain situations.
+Oatmeal for dogs may sound like a strange concept at first, but the fact is that it is perfectly safe, and that it’s even recommended in certain situations.
 I agree it isn’t an obvious kind of pet food, like kibble or canned meats.
 Nevertheless, it can help them out a great deal, and it is a tasty, out-of-the-ordinary type of food which they will most-likely continue to enjoy for life.